pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 ### Prerequisites ###
 - Azure subscription and existing DocumentDB Account which can be configured for to store your site requests (Optional)
-- April 2014 Cumulative Update or higher for the SharePoint 2013 on-premises
+- April 2014 Cumulative Update or higher for the SharePoint 2013 on-premises builds
-- For SharePoint On-premises see Vesa's to [blog](http://blogs.msdn.com/b/vesku/archive/2014/06/09/provisioning-site-collections-using-sp-app-model-in-on-premises-with-just-csom.aspx) to configure Provisioning of site collection for on-premises.
+- For SharePoint on-premises see Vesa's to [blog](http://blogs.msdn.com/b/vesku/archive/2014/06/09/provisioning-site-collections-using-sp-app-model-in-on-premises-with-just-csom.aspx) to configure Provisioning of site collection for on-premises.
+- If your are provisioning sites in a hybrid approach (on-premises and Office 365) it is required that your SharePoint on-premises farm is configured for Apps and must have a trust established to your Azure Active Directory

 ----------